Political Voice Over Commercials And The Effect Of Being Neutral

 Should you have a personal or professional facebook page?
 Facebook has done well for me in a lot of ways.
 It’s made a person who ordinarily struggles to reach out to friends actually keep in contact.
 And my facebook page is more than just a portal to my personal contacts.
 It’s been a great marketing tool also.
 I’ve been allowed to share my business with clients, potential clients and » Continue Reading.

 Debating the top 3 voiceover mics is sort of like debating who was the greatest boxers in history or the greatest major league slugger of all times or who was better, Biggie or Tupac.
 And I display my biases proudly.
 Muhammed Ali would’ve outsmarted Mike Tyson and won.
 Hank Aaron hit 755 home runs without steroids and Biggie was a » Continue Reading.

 Fun, Cool & Inappropriate Things That Duolingo Taught Me In Spanish!!!

 I’ve used a number of websites, apps like Duolingo and Rosetta Stone, blogs, youtube channels and anything you can think of to learn Spanish.
 All of them have contributed to my present knowledge of the language.
 I was introduced to Duolingo more than 2 years ago but never really got into it.
-I was focused on some other methods like Rosetta Stone and memorization techniques. » Continue Reading.
+I was focused on some other methods » Continue Reading.

 4 Reasons To Voiceover Blog- An Interview With Derek Chappell